ebzzry/ebzzry.github.io/en/src/conkeror-bookmarks.md

 Prerequisites <a name="prerequisites"></a>
 ------------------------------------------

 One of the most important tool that you need to have is _sqlite3_.
-Chances are, your system provides a way to install it.
+Chances are, your system already provides a way to install it.
 To check if you have it, or to verify the installation, run:

 ```bash
 $ sqlite3 --version
 ```

-If it displays a version string, with a build date and hash, then you’re set.
+If it displays a version string, with a build date and hash, then you may continue.

 You also need to have a Java Runtime Environment (JRE) installed.
 To determine if you have it, run: